-Remember also the greeks of the dispersion, to whom Paul in years to come was to make his appeal, - refugees of a great and dying culture, - scattered over the world, slaves of a Roman power whom that could not know the intellectual and spiritual wealth that the Greek refugees carried in their hunted bodies.
+Remember also the Greeks of the dispersion, to whom Paul in years to come was to make his appeal, refugees of a great and dying culture, scattered over the world, slaves of a Roman power that could not know the intellectual and spiritual wealth that the Greek refugees carried in their hunted bodies.

-Remember the countless creeds and cults of what we contemptously call pagan religions, -offering their promises of immortality in the world to come as reward of support of their ceremonies and sacrefices amid the splendor of a powerful.

-but dying age.
-These religions were no more pagan than much that passes for religion in our day, and they are remembered to-day only by those who seek to reconstruct a dead past.
+Remember the countless creeds and cults of what we contemptuously call pagan religions, offering their promises of immortality in the world to come as a reward of support of their ceremonies and sacrifices amid the splendor of a powerful but dying age.
+These religions were no more pagan than much that passes for religion in our day, and they are remembered today only by those who seek to reconstruct a dead past.

-But there is the general setting of the story of the Transfiguration; -memories and survivals of days that are gone; the glory that was Greece; the proud and faithful followers of "the one true God", the God of ancient Israel.
-If the survivals of History, whether its legends, its poetry, or its heroic figures are any test of truth, then khe amid all this splendor, and glamorous life that was the Roamn Empire, the most important incident of the day was not taking place in the great places of authority, nor even in the temples where the sacrefices and prayers were being offered to dead gods and dying hopes.
-There on the hill-top for these four young men was reborn and established the faith that was dying with their ancient creeds, and which Wa; ter Lippman says is left out of the creeds of us moderns, - namly that real great things in life are grounded in the heart of the universe, in the heart of God.
+But there is the general setting of the story of the Transfiguration: memories and survivals of days that are gone; the glory that was Greece; the proud and faithful followers of "the one true God," the God of ancient Israel.
+If the survivals of History, whether its legends, its poetry, or its heroic figures are any test of truth, then amid all this splendor, and glamorous life that was the Roman Empire, the most important incident of the day was not taking place in the great places of authority, nor even in the temples where the sacrifices and prayers were being offered to dead gods and dying hopes.
+There on the hilltop for these four young men was reborn and established the faith that was dying with their ancient creeds, and which Walter Lippman says is left out of the creeds of us moderns, namely that real great things in life are grounded in the heart of the universe, in the heart of God.

-Get a closer view of this mountain top scene.
-Out of the obscure corner of Palestine had come this unknown youth, with the fire of faith and hope on his eyes, -purpose underlying his every word and act.
+Get a closer view of this mountaintop scene.
+Out of the obscure corner of Palestine had come this unknown youth, with the fire of faith and hope on his eyes, purpose underlying his every word and act.
 You have been looking for a great messiah to restore you to glory, to recapture that which was lost.
 Things don't happen that way.
-God's blessings come not as gifts but as discoveried and acheivments.
+God's blessings come not as gifts, but as discoveries and achievements.
 We have to fulfill the Law and the prophets.
 Come, follow me.
 I will lead.

-So the people listened and heard him gladly, for he skope as one having authority, the authority of faith and conviction.
-In increasing numbers they gathered about him.
+So, the people listened and heard him gladly, for he spoke as one having authority, the authority of faith and conviction.
+In increasing numbers, they gathered about him.
 A new life and a new faith flowed through their beings.
-The few became many;

-the many became a multitude.
+The few became many; and many became a multitude.
 The tide was rising.
 But so also was opposition; so also was fear.
-Just a few days before this incident Jesus had told his followers that danger was ahead; - the cheif - priests, the scribes were after him.
-Arrest, trial for balaphemy or treason; conviction and crucification were in the offing.
-Here was a concrete situation, - not an abstraction about loving god or your neighbor.
+Just a few days before this incident, Jesus had told his followers that danger was ahead; the chief priests, the scribes were after him.
+Arrest, trial for blasphemy or treason; conviction and crucifixion were in the offing.
+Here was a concrete situation, not an abstraction about loving god or your neighbor.
 Just a plain cold fact to be faced.